Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ### Create documents

-Before we can insert documents with C8QL, we need a place to put them in -- a collection.
+Before we can insert documents with C8QL, we need a place to put them in: a collection.
 Collections can be managed via the web interface, c8sh, or SDK.
-It is not possible to do so with C8QL however.
+It is not possible to do so with C8QL, however.

 ![Collection_Add](/img/Collection_Add-GUI.png)

 ![Create Characters_Collection](/img/Characters_Collection_Creation.png)

-Click on `COLLECTIONS`in the web interface, then *Add Collection* and type `Characters` as name.
-Confirm with *Save*.
+Click on `COLLECTIONS`in the web interface, then _Add Collection_ and type `Characters` as name.
+Confirm with _Save_.
 The new collection should appear in the list.

 Next, click on `QUERIES`.
-To create the first document for collection with C8QL, use the following C8QL query, which you can paste into the query textbox and run by clicking *Execute*:
+To create the first document for collection with C8QL, use the following C8QL query, which you can paste into the query textbox and run by clicking _Execute_:

 ![Insert query in query editor](/img/Query_Insert.png)

 ```js
 INSERT {